danny-fla/Python-Roulette/README.md

 # Deployment

-This application has been deployed using the Heroku cloud platfomr.
-Follow the steps below to replicate te deployment process:
+This application has been deployed using the Heroku cloud platform.
+Follow the steps below to replicate the deployment process:

 Local Deployment: